dropreg/DataPipe/examples/submodule_kd/README.md

-This repo for paper: Knowledge Distillation with Transformers sub-modules
+This repo for paper: Multi-Teacher Distillation with Single Model for Neural Machine Translation

 # how to generate different submodules: